Malf-team/Malf-3.0/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature
-about: Suggest an idea for this project
+about: Suggest an idea for this project, without specific tag
 title: ''
-labels: 'enhancement'
+labels: 'feature'
 assignees: ''

 ---